All Episodes

 It's a barbaric game.

-Rich owners, rich sponsors, rich leagues, rich this, are throwing these guys out there.
+Rich owners, rich sponsors, rich leagues, rich this are throwing these guys out there.

-And these guys are not being leveled with about what they're engaging in, how dangerous it is, and then add to this that they are minorities.
+And these guys are not being leveled with about what they're engaging in, how dangerous it is.

 And you can see where this could end up.

-Throw a little potential unintentional, of course, racism into this, and then you've got the whole pot being stirred up here, where of course action would then have to be taken, because that's the element that's thrown in that who is being exploited, whose lives are at risk, and for what purpose?
+And then you've got a whole pot being stirred up here, where, of course, action would then have to be taken because that's the element that's thrown in that who is being exploited, whose lives are at risk, and for what purpose?

-entertainment of the rich bread and circuses if you will the fans who want to see these dangerous hits and collisions and And you can hear the average civil rights leader shaping up, standing up, pointing fingers, making accusations.
+And you can hear the average civil rights leader shaping up, standing up, pointing fingers, making accusations.

-Shannon Sharp, the former tight end for the Denver Broncos and the Baltimore Ravens, was on with Bob Schiefer.
+Yesterday on Face the Nation, audio sombre number seven, Shannon Sharp, the former tight end for the Denver Broncos and the Baltimore Ravens, was on with Bob Schieffer.

 Football's about blocking and tackling.